voreille/hecktor/README.md

 ------------

     ├── README.md
-    ├── data                           <- NOT in the version control.
-    │   ├── resampled                  <- The data in NIFTI resampled and cropped according to the bounding boxes (bbox.csv).
+    ├── data                              <- NOT in the version control │   ├── resampled                     <- The data in NIFTI resampled and cropped according to the bounding boxes (bbox.csv).
     │   ├── hecktor_nii                   <- The data converted in the nifty format with the original geometric frame,
     |   |                                    e.i. the one downloaded form AIcrowd
-    │   └── bbox.csv                   <- The bounding box for each patient computed with AUTO_CROP_FUNC
+    │   └── bbox.csv                      <- The bounding box for each patient computed with bbox_auto function from src.data.bounding_box
     ├── requirements.txt                  <- The requirements file for reproducing the analysis environment, e.g.
     │                                        generated with `pip freeze > requirements.txt`
-    ├── Makefile                       <- Used to do set up the environment and make the conversion of DICOM to NIFTI.
+    ├── Makefile                          <- Used to do set up the environment and make the conversion of DICOM to NIFTI ├── notebooks
-    ├── notebooks
     │   └── evaluate_predictions.ipynb    <- Example of how the evaluation will be computed.
 This example use the output
-    |                                     of the NiftyNet model.
+    |                                        of the NiftyNet model
-    └── src                            <- Source code for use in this project.
+    └── src                               <- Source code for use in this project ├── aicrowd_evaluator             <- Source code for the evaluation on the AIcrowd platform │   ├── __init__.py
+        │   ├── surface-distance/         <- code to compute the robust Hausdorff distance availabe at https://github.com/deepmind/surface-distance
+        │   ├── hecktor_seg_evaluator.py  <- Define the evaluator class to compute segmentation results
+        │   ├── hecktor_surv_evaluator.py <- Define the evaluator class to compute survival results
+        │   ├── segmentation_metrics.py   <- Define the metrics used in hecktor_seg_evaluator.py
+        |   ├── requirements.txt          <- The requirements file specific to this submodule
+        │   └── survival_metrics.py       <- Define the metrics used in hecktor_surv_evaluator.py
-        ├── data                       <- Scripts to download or generate data │   ├── __init__.py
+        ├── data                          <- Scripts to generate data │   ├── __init__.py
         │   ├── bounding_box.py
         │   ├── utils.py                  <- Define functions used in make_dataset.py
-        │   └── make_dataset.py        <- Conversion of the DICOM to NIFTI and computation of the bounding boxes.
+        │   └── make_dataset.py           <- Conversion of the DICOM to NIFTI and computation of the bounding boxes ├── evaluation
-        ├── evaluation
         |   ├── __init__.py
-        │   ├── cli_compute_scores.py  <- Example of how the score will be computed.
+        │   ├── cli_compute_scores.py     <- Example of how the score will be computed
         │   └── scores.py
         └── resampling                    <- Code to resample the data ├── __init__.py
             └── resample.py